-Presumptive Analytical Finding: The status of a Sample test result for which there is a suspicious result in the Initial Testing Procedure, but for which a confirmation test has not yet been performed.
+Presumptive Analytical Finding: The status of a Sample test result for which there is a suspicious result in the Initial Testing Procedure, but for which a confirmation test has not yet been completed.

-Prohibited Method: Any method or practice so described under RCI Model Rules, Section ARCI-011-015.
+Prohibited Practice: Any method or practice so described under RCI Model Rules, Section ARCI-011-015.

-Prohibited Substance: Any substance not specifically permitted by state statute or by the rules promulgated by the State Horse Racing Authority.
+Prohibited Substance: Any substance not specifically permitted by state statute or by the rules promulgated by the State Horse Racing Authority as a Regulated Therapeutic Substance or Endogenous Substance.